 Accommodation can be booked early so it is good to be organized there, but for the actual there needs to be day-by-day flexibility and an understanding that things will shift as the days progress.

-Considering Pasola as Part of Your Sumba Experience
+Considering Pasola Festival as Part of Your Sumba Experience

-Pasola is not designed for everyone, which is part of its beauty.
-It is not designed for spectacle or ease, but a deeply held tradition where spirituality, the land and people are all interlinked.
-For those seeking to travel to Sumba Island for more than the stunning landscapes, and who wish to understand the spiritual practices of the people, witness ceremonial customs that regulate the agricultural cycles, and embrace the unknown and the unexpected, Pasola is an astonishingly authentic, anchoring experience.
+Pasola festival is not designed for everyone, which is part of its beauty.
+It is a festival where deeply held traditions of spirituality, the land and people are interlinked.
+For those seeking to travel to Sumba Island for more than the stunning landscapes, and who wish to understand the spiritual practices of the local people, witness ceremonial customs that regulate the agricultural cycles, and embrace the unknown and the unexpected, Pasola could be an authentic, anchoring experience.

-Here at The Sanubari Resort, we have seen that guests who approach Pasola with openness and respect often leave with a stronger connection to Sumba itself, not just memories of an event.
-If you are considering aligning your visit with the Pasola season and would like guidance on timing, accommodation, or how to plan your stay thoughtfully, our Reservations team is always happy to assist.
+Here at The Sanubari Resort, we have seen guests who approach Pasola Festival with openness and respect, and they leave with a stronger connection to Sumba.
+If you are considering aligning your visit with the Pasola festival season and would like guidance on visits, timing, or how to plan your stay thoughtfully with our cultural experiences, our Reservations team is always happy to assist.
 You can reach us directly by email at stay@thesanubari.com to begin planning a journey that feels meaningful, well-considered, and true to the spirit of Sumba.

 Book Your Gateway Now!